OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 16` with the following.
 About this code, note:

-    - If Microsoft Graph returns an error, such as invalid or expired token, there will be a code property in the returned object set to a HTTP status (e.g. 401).
+    - If Microsoft Graph returns an error, such as invalid or expired token, there will be a code property in the returned object set to a HTTP status (e.g., 401).
 The code relays the error to the client.
-It will br caught in the `.fail` callback of `makeGraphApiCall`.
+It will be caught in the `.fail` callback of `makeGraphApiCall`.
     - Microsoft Graph data includes OData metadata and eTags that the add-in does not need, so the code constructs a new array containing only the file names to send to the client.

     ```javascript